THIS DATE IN HISTORY: Feb. 8

 Video: Memories: Scotty Bowman's 1,000th win as head coach

 On the same night, Mark Messier scores three goals for his 19th regular-season hat trick in the visiting New York Rangers' 5-2 win against the New York Islanders.
-Messier's hat trick was the first by a member of the Rangers at Nassau Coliseum in the 25-year history between the two rivals.
+Messier's hat trick is the first by a member of the Rangers at Nassau Coliseum in the 25-year history between the two rivals.
 It's also the final hat trick of his NHL career.

 2003: Mario Lemieux has four assists in the Penguins' 5-2 win against the Bruins in Boston, becoming the 10th NHL player with 1,000 in his career.
 "It's nice," he says.
 "It's only numbers though."